smirarab/pasta/pasta-doc/pasta-tutorial.md

 We have provided some test data files under the `data` directory.
 A good first start is ``small.fasta``, which is a small simulated alignment and runs really fast.
 You can also use `16S.E.ALL.unaligned.fasta`, which is much larger (1,900 sequences) and will take longer (depending on your machine, between 15 minutes and few hours).
 The 16S input file is downloaded from the Gutell Lab [CRW](http://www.rna.ccbb.utexas.edu/DAT/3C/Alignment/) website, but is trimmed to the first 990 sites so that a test run can finish in 15-20 minutes given a relatively new desktop machine.

-Once you select the input file, PASTA will ask you if you would like it to 'Red input data now?'.
+Once you select the input file, PASTA will ask you if you would like it to "Red input data now?".
 Answer OK.
 At this point PASTA automatically picks up its algorithmic parameters.
 Now click on the `Start` button and PASTA will start running.
 If you used ``small.fasta`` as input, PASTA will finish after a short while.
 Once PASTA finishes, the location of the output files are given in the prompt box just below the start button.

 ### From Command-line: